GenUI-org/adose-app-web/requirements/Requirements/Reward/Reward System.md

 ---

 ### **Title:** Level-Up Reward System
+> Ver 1.5: fix all user level 1

 **As a** user,
 **I want to** earn rewards when I level up,
 **So that** I am motivated to progress in the app.
 #### Acceptance Criteria:

 1. **Level Progression:**